informedcitizenry/6502.Net/Docs/Expressions.md

 | `&&`                      | Logical AND   | `true && false`                       |
 | `\|\|`                    | Logical OR    | `false \|\| true`                     |

 The `===` and `!==` operators perform identity comparisons.
 The left hand of the expression is only considered identical to the right hand side if both refer to the same non-primitive object, such as a string or array.
-For instance
+For instance:

 ```
 val1 = 3